 We currently control the largest and, we believe, the highest quality sand position in West Texas.
 We have developed our Kermit and Monahans facilities as in-basin frac sand mines on approximately 38,000 surface acres that we own or lease in Winkler and Ward Counties, Texas.
 We control 14,575 acres of large open-dune reserves and resources, which represent more than 70% of the open-dune acreage in the Winkler Sand Trend available for sand mining.
 The Monahans Dune consists of approximately 8,750 acres of premium open-dune reserves.
-Additionally, we have substantial off-dune acreage at Monahans that is not included in our estimated reserves or resources but that could be mined following our removal of associated overburden.
-The Kermit Dune consists of approximately 5,825 acres of premium open-dune reserves.
-We lease a portion of the reserves associated with our Kermit operations and all of the reserves associated with our Monahans operations.
-The rights and access to the mineral reserves associated with our Monahans operations are secured under a lease agreement with Permian Dunes Holding Company, LLC, a related party and our largest unitholder.
-We have received the material permits required to operate our Kermit and Monahans facilities from the Air Permits Division of the Texas Commission on Environmental Quality, Winkler County, the federal Mine Safety and Health Administration and the Texas Department of Transportation.
-See the sections titled "-Our Permits" and "-Our Lease and Royalty Arrangements" for more information.
-Both mines are currently in the production stage.
+Additionally, we have substantial off-dune acreage at Monahans that is not included in our estimated reserves or resources but that could be mined following our removal of material, such as soil and unusable sand, that lies above the useable sand and must be removed to excavate the useable sand, which we refer to as "overburden."
+The Kermit Dune consists of approximately 5,826 acres of premium open-dune reserves.